Meet Tyler Backus

 Backus enjoys the adrenaline rush that comes with long-distance paddling and revels in helping to raise awareness for a cause.
 He believes that “it is important for everyone to be able to enjoy the Great Lakes and rivers in Canada.”

-Backus is excited to be back in the waters off Long Point and Port Dover for the #LakeErieChallenge, a route he's paddled many a time before.
+Backus is excited to be back in the waters off Long Point and Port Dover for the #LakeErieChallenge, an area he knows well.

 “I’m looking forward to some nice weather,” Backus said.
 We're wishing him all the best for his 30km crossing!